gosqasorg/asset-provenance-tracking/README.md

 ## batch-shell.sh

-The file batch-shell.sh can be used to produce any number of keys and QR codes at at ime.
+The file batch-shell.sh can be used to produce any number of keys and QR codes at at time.
 It takes a single argument, the number N of keys and QR codes to create.
 It will populate the current directory directly with N files, each of which has the name of a device key, and whose body a .png file of the QR code that resolves to that key.
 An internal variable defines the full URL.
-The name in the start record is currenlty hard-coded to "MakerFaireBayArea" but can of course be changed.
+The name in the start record is currently hard-coded to "MakerFaireBayArea" but can of course be changed.

 This can be executed with: